top of page

 Flexibility vs. Structure

-While this might not be applicable to every artist out there, structured workflows may feel stifling to your creative process—but without it, meeting tough deadlines across several projects can prove difficult.
-A solution for this can be to set a clear framework while leaving space for adaptability—buffer time and constant review of your workflow can aid this.
+While this may not apply to every artist, structured workflows can feel limiting to your creativity.
+But without it, meeting tough deadlines across several projects can prove difficult.
+A solution for this can be to set a clear framework while leaving space for adaptability.
+To aid this, you can add buffer time and constant review of your workflow.

 5. Developing a Personal Workflow